 How To Make Lacto-Fermented Mushrooms

 Lacto-fermented mushrooms are the BOMB!
-Fermented mushrooms taste great on scrambled eggs, salads, and as a side to any dish.
+Fermented mushrooms taste great on scrambled eggs, salads, and sides to any dish.
 Not to mention, it is an extremely easy recipe to make.
 You can save time using store-bought sliced mushrooms and a packaged pickling spice.

 Put all the ingredients in a jar or fermentation crock, top with a fermentation weight, and then wait for up to four days.
 Give them a quick taste test and pop them in the fridge when they have reached your desired flavor.